Aggressively Pursuing

 In trying to prevent their trade secrets, key personnel or clientele from going to competitors, employers often go overboard with restrictive covenants.
 This leads to threats of legal action, seeking damages or injunctions.
 These agreements are largely unenforceable.
 Learn your rights before making any drastic concessions.

-The law firm of Sack & Sack chiefly represents the ex-employee in restrictive covenant disputes and other breach of contract litigation.
-We practice throughout New York City and Long Island, and have extensive experience with these agreements in the financial services, health care, advertising and publishing industries.
+At Sack & Sack, Attorneys at Law, we chiefly represent the ex-employee in restrictive covenant disputes and other breach of contract litigation.
+We practice throughout New York City and Long Island and have extensive experience with these agreements in the financial services, health care, advertising and publishing industries.

 Restrictive Covenants

-• Non-compete agreements — Common stipulations preclude working for competitors within a specific geographic radius for a period of one to three years.
+• Non-compete agreements — Common stipulations preclude employees from working for competitors within a specific geographic radius for a period of one to three years.

 • Non-disclosure agreements — Preventing an employee from divulging trade secrets to a new employer who is in competition.